 It is done during the first trimester or early second trimester which means 12-16 weeks of pregnancy.

-You are advised to avoid sex for atleast a week after the abortion.
+You are advised to avoid sex for at least a week after the abortion.
 This procedure does not affect your ability to get pregnant in the future.

 Dilation and evacuation (D&E)

 D&E is a combination of vacuum aspiration, forceps and dilation.
 This process is done in two sittings.
 On the first day, the doctor dilates the cervix so that it becomes easy to remove the pregnancy tissues.
-Next day, the doctor uses forceps to take out the pregnancy tissues and fetus.
+The next day, the doctor uses forceps to take out the pregnancy tissues and fetuses.
 The doctor uses a numbing medicine to prevent pain during the process.
 A tube is used to suction out the uterus, and a scoop-like instrument called a curette to scrape out the uterine lining.

 The procedure takes 30-40 minutes and you may go home after the complete diagnosis.

 During the process, the doctor gives you medicine that puts you into labor so that the uterus contracts to release the pregnancy.
 The doctor may use suction to clear out the uterus.
-You may have to stay in hospital for a day as the procedure may take longer.
+You may have to stay in the hospital for a day as the procedure may take longer.
 If you experience cramps and severe pain, the doctor may prescribe some sedatives to prevent discomfort.